 Fabric blinds (such as pleated/cellular)

 While PVC or aluminium blinds are more affordable, they will do nothing for the acoustics in a room.
-Check out pleated, cellular and roman blinds for a bit more sound absorption.
+Check out pleated, cellular and roman blinds for more sound absorption.

-Plants Best placed in corners to slow down the sound that is bounced off of the walls.
+Best placed in corners to slow down the sound that is bounced off the walls.
 Even a fake plant can help!

 Toss Cushions and Throw Blankets

 If you have a leather sofa, adding toss cushions can help absorb some sound.
 You’ll probably need to add a throw blanket as well, as cushions tend to slide on leather!

 Here is a list of items that do not absorb sound in a room and may contribute to echoing…

 - Leather (as leather is generally reflective it does not absorb sound)